 Amount of Days: 3

-The Lollapalooza festival has its roots in the USA but will take place in 6 different countries in 2017.
-Besides Brasil, Argentina and Chile the festival is also organized in the capital of Germany.
-It will actually be the third time it is organized here: In 2015 the festival was organized at Flughafen Tempelhof and last year it took place at Treptower Park.
-This year Lollapalooza will be organized at the Rennbahn Hoppegarten, which is about 15 minutes with the S-Bahn from Ostkreuz.
-If you want to read more about the Lollapalooza festival, you can check out our review of Lollapalooza 2015.
+The Lollapalooza festival has its roots in the USA but will take place in 6 different countries in 2018.
+Besides Brasil, Argentina and Chile the festival is also organised in the capital of Germany.
+It will actually be the fourth time it takes place here: In 2015 the festival was organised at Flughafen Tempelhof and last year it took place at the Rennbahn Hoppegarten.
+This year Lollapalooza can be found at the Olympiastadion, which is about 30 minutes with the S-Bahn from Alexanderplatz.
+If you want to read more about the Lollapalooza festival, you can check out our review of Lollapalooza 2017.

 To reach most of the festivals in this list, you have to travel a bit: Most of them are more than 100km away and if you do not have a car it can take several hours to get there.
 If this would bother you, you might want to visit Lollapalooza.
 But at this German festival you cannot stay overnight.
-The music will be played between 12.00 and 00.00 and after that everybody comes home and comes back the next day.
+The music will be played between noon and midnight and after that everybody goes home and comes back the next day.
 This can be a negative thing if you like camping, but it can also be nice if you like to sleep in a solid bed and have a normal breakfast.
-Just book a hostel or hotel in the east of Berlin and you will have a great time.
+Just book a hostel or hotel in Berlin and you will have a great time.

 Berlin has a lot to offer when it comes to parties and festivals, but it is not the only German city with an awesome nightlife.
 Take Hamburg for example, sometimes referred to as a smaller sized Berlin and a city which offers plenty of cool clubs, bars and festivals.
 One of these festivals is MS Dockville, which had more than 20.000 visitors the last couple of years.
 Hamburg can be reached within 3 hours from Berlin and why not combine the festival MS Dockville with a trip to this fascinating German city.